yuinaiseki/Origami-Model-using-CycleGAN/README.md

 # Origami Model Generation with Neural Style Transfer (NST) and Cycle-Consistent Generative Adversarial Networks (CycleGAN)

+## Paper & Poster
+The final project paper can be found at: https://github.com/yuinaiseki/Origami-Model-using-CycleGAN/blob/main/paper.pdf And the poster at: https://github.com/yuinaiseki/Origami-Model-using-CycleGAN/blob/main/poster.pdf

 The structure of the repository is the following:
 ```
 CycleGAN/